hakt0-r/homebridge-platform-linktap/README.md

 # Known Issues

-These are currently the known issues
+These are currently no known issues.
-- API calls are failing

 # Future updates